 Rehearsal for our staged reading tonight. #realpants #playwrights #alliancekendeda16 #3rdcouncil #foundstages

 One of the best parts being a playwright is the collaboration. #foundstages #playwrights #realpants #3rdcouncil

 Found Stages meets with the lighting designer for Roman Candle Summer, which will premiere in Atlanta swimming pools this September. #realpants #playwrights #foundstages #atlantatheatre

 Found Stages teams up with The Alliance Teen Ensemble. #realpants #playwrights #foundstages #atlantatheatre #3rdcouncil #artsvibe

 On a busy week at Found Stages, my house is a mess. #realpants #playwrights #foundstages #atlantatheatre #3rdcouncil

-Gregg Murray is an Assistant Professor of English at Georgia State University and the editor for Muse /A Journal.
+Gregg Murray is an Associate Professor of English at Georgia State University and the editor for Muse/A Journal.
 Having received his Ph.D. in English from University of Minnesota, Gregg has published scholarship and reviews in various magazines and journals.
 He is also a poet and the author of “Ceviche.”